Afcon 2021 qualifiers: Ntseki announces Bafana Bafana squad to face Ghana and Sudan | Goal.com

 "These are very crucial matches in that they could determine our destiny in the competition.
 We have to start on a good footing and avoid playing catch-up as it puts a lot of unnecessary pressure on everyone – the coaching staff, players and even the fans.

-"We have to make sure we start positively because winning brings about a lot of energy to the team, which makes the next assignment not easy but more manageable, but I am confident we will do well," he said.
+"We have to make sure we start positively because winning brings about a lot of energy to the team, which makes the next assignment not easy but more manageable, but I am confident we will do well."

-Bafana Bafana assemble for camp on Sunday, November 10 and depart for Ghana on Monday, November 11.
+Bafana Bafana meet for camp on Sunday, November 10 and depart for Ghana on the next day.

 They will return to the country on Friday, November 15 for their match against Sudan.